 5. Reporting

-Running a call center requires managers to have a finger on the pulse of call center metrics like incoming call volume, call trends, and agent efficiency.
+Running a call center requires managers to have a finger on the pulse of call center metrics like incoming call volume, call trends, call monitoring, and agent efficiency.
 It's impossible to manage scheduling and plan for the future without knowing how your team is handling fluctuations in traffic.
 Reporting can identify common issues that customers are calling about, demonstrate gaps in your support coverage, and highlight potential training opportunities.

 6. Outgoing Calls